 According to Deadline, British producer Vivek J. Tiwary (The Fifth Beatle) and writer Warren Ellis (Red) have teamed up for the adventure/thriller miniseries, Ascension, which revolves around the history and future of astronomy and mankind’s impulse for the stars.

-Idris Elba is double-starring in the project, as the Egyptian polymath Imhotep in 3000 B.C. as well as a brilliant astronomer in the near future.
+Idris Elba is double-starring in the project, as the Ancient Egyptian polymath Imhotep in 3000 B.C. as well as a brilliant astronomer in the near future.

 Imhotep is credited with many things.
 First, for being the founder of medicine and with being the author of a medical treatise remarkable for being devoid of magical thinking.
 Hence we owe the all-powerful formula in Science and Research, the Scientific Method, to this man.